sentubiswas013/ReactJs/assets/css/02-javascript/02-javascript-160-answer-02-AQD.md

 ---

-###  Question 19: What is a promise in JavaScript?
+###  19: What is a promise in JavaScript?
 How does it work?

 **Answer:**
 * A promise represents the eventual completion or failure of an asynchronous operation.